mmtk/mmtk-core/docs/userguide/src/migration/template.md

 *   trait `Baz`
     -   insert methods here...

-Miscellaneous changes:
+Not API change, but worth noting:

-*   Add more stuff if it doesn't belong to any of the categories, but still needs the attention from the VM binding developers.
+*   Add other things besides API changes that need the attention from the VM binding developers.

 See also: